-We noticed a variety of effects among studies looking at health outcomes associated with phone use and screen time (including TV, laptops, etc.).
+OHA noted a variety of effects among studies looking at health outcomes associated with phone use and screen time (including TV, laptops, etc.).
 There is good evidence to suggest that screen and phone time are associated with poorer mental health indicators and sleep.
 The exact attributes associated with the use of these devices (RFR exposure, content, etc.) need to be explored further in longitudinal (long term follow-up) studies, in-depth health assessments, double blind studies, and RFR exposure assessments.

-Finally, it is important to reiterate that the studies reviewed in this report were mostly unrelated to school settings, although we included studies that targeted exposures that overlap those expected in a school setting with many estimating higher exposures.
-A review of studies that assessed RFR exposure in school settings shows that RFR levels were generally well below US and international guidelines for radiofrequency exposure (111).
+It is important to reiterate that the studies reviewed in this report were mostly unrelated to school settings, although OHA included studies with exposures that overlap those expected in a school setting.
+In addition, a review of studies that assessed RFR exposure in school settings shows that RFR levels were generally well below U.S. and international guidelines for radiofrequency exposure (111).

-The available epidemiology research examining RFR health effects does not provide sufficient evidence to conclude that RFR exposure in school settings is associated with adverse health effects, although, as we mention above, more research is needed.
-This is in line with conclusions on RFR exposures by the US Food and Drug Administration (112), the Centers for Disease Control and Prevention (113), the National Cancer institute (114), and other agencies that work to protect population health.
+Finally, the available epidemiology research examining RFR health effects does not provide sufficient evidence to conclude that RFR exposure in school settings is associated with adverse health effects, although, as mentioned above, more research is needed.
+This is in line with conclusions on RFR exposures and health by the U.S. Food and Drug Administration (112), the Centers for Disease Control and Prevention (113), the National Cancer institute (114), and other agencies that work to protect population health.